MicrosoftDocs/mixed-reality/mixed-reality-docs/_OVERHAUL_/mr-learning-sharing-05.md

 If you now build and deploy the Unity project to two HoloLens devices, you can achieve spatial alignment between the devices by sharing the Azure Anchor ID.
 To test it out, you can follow these steps:

-1. On HoloLens device 1: **Start the application** (the Rocket Launcher is instantiated and placed on the table)
+1. On HoloLens device 1: **Start the application** (the Rover Module is instantiated and placed on the table)
-2. On HoloLens device 2: **Start the application** (both users see the table with the Rocket Launcher, however, the table does not appear in the same place and the user avatars do not appear where the users are)
+2. On HoloLens device 2: **Start the application** (both users see the table with the Rover Module, however, the table does not appear in the same place and the user avatars do not appear where the users are)
 3. On HoloLens device 1: Press the **Start Azure Session** button
 4. On HoloLens device 1: Press the **Create Azure Anchor** button (creates anchor at the location of the TableAnchor object and stores the anchor information in the Azure resource).
 5. On HoloLens device 1: Press the **Share Azure Anchor** button (shares the anchor ID with other users in real-time)